Seoul off the beaten path: 10 places to skip the crowds

 Another neighborhood less explored by tourists, Seongsu is considered by locals one of the most photogenic areas of Seoul.

-People come here to take pictures with the murals available at every step, but also to enjoy a coffee at one of the many hip cafes around.
+People come here to take pictures with the murals at every step and to enjoy a coffee at one of the many hip cafes nearby.

 Ader Seongsu

-Come here if you want to shop for hand-made leather shoes or other goods, but also for the Seongsu Cafe Street.
+Come here to shop for handmade leather shoes or other goods, as well as Seongsu Cafe Street.

-One of my favorite cafes, Onion, has a branch in Seongsu as well, and I suggest you won’t miss it.
-You will find it at 8 Achasan-ro, 9-gil, Seongdong-gu.
+One of my favorite cafes, Onion, also has a branch in Seongsu, and I suggest you visit it.
+It is located at 8 Achasan-ro, 9-gil, Seongdong-gu.

 Also, don’t miss a walk through the coolest clothing store in town – Ader.
 It is a Korean brand with a unique interior design.
 You might have to wait in line to get in, but it will be worth it.

-Cosmetics lovers should not skip the Amore Seongsu Concept Store – a whole building packed with some of the most popular cosmetic brands.
-You can try as you like, do your hair and makeup, and also go home with some sample gifts.
-It is also one of the best places where to buy skincare in Seoul.
+Cosmetics lovers should not skip the Amore Seongsu Concept Storea building packed with some of the most popular cosmetic brands.
+You can try the products, do your hair and makeup, and come home with sample gifts.
+It is also one of the best places to buy skincare in Seoul.

 How to get to Seongsu-dong

-Getting there is much easier than for the previous stop on this list because Seongsu is set on the subway green line.
-Get off at Seongsu Station and simply allow yourself to get lost on the streets.
+Getting there is much easier than at the previous stop on this list because Seongsu is set on the green subway line.
+Get off at Seongsu Station and allow yourself to get lost on the streets.

 Eunpyeong Hanok Village (은평한옥마을)

-Forget about the Bukchon Hanok Village (or don’t and come here as well) and head over to the new and picturesque Eunpyeong Hanok Village.
+Forget about the Bukchon Hanok Village (or don’t and come here too) and head to the new and picturesque Eunpyeong Hanok Village.

-With the mountains in the background, tens of traditional hanok houses are waiting for tourists to admire them.
-As expected, these are inhabited places so please pay attention and don’t be too noisy.
+With the mountains in the background, tens of traditional hanok houses await tourists to admire them.
+As expected, these places are inhabited, so please pay attention and not be too noisy.

 Read also: Choose the best Hanok Stay in Seoul